-From there participants received a confirmation email asking to reply back “yes”, a calendar invitation, a confirmation call 24 to 48 hours before the focus group, and a reminder text the day of the session.
+From there, participants received a confirmation email asking them to reply back “yes”, a calendar invitation, a confirmation call 24 to 48 hours before the focus group, and a reminder text the day of the session.

 Here's a snapshot of the Drive Research recruiting process:

 - Place re-screening phone calls

 - Place a reminder phone call

 Outcomes of Recruiting Participants for Focus Groups

 The outcome and findings from the focus group remain confidential to the client.

 Our team fully recruited all 4 focus groups.
 In fact, we had a 97% show rate which, not to toot our own horns, is extremely high.

 At the end of the process, the client received the following: